freshworks/crayons/packages/crayons-core/src/components/datepicker/readme.md

 ></fw-datepicker>
 ```

-## prop precendence
+## Prop precedence
-among the 4 props maxYear, minYear, minDate and maxDate, the prop maxdate has the highest precedence over the other three.
+Among the 4 props maxYear, minYear, minDate and maxDate, the prop maxdate has the highest precedence over the other three.
 The precedence is of the following order, maxdate > minDate > maxYear > minYear

+### Example 1
-For eg, if a datepicker component has the props maxDate and minDate specified and if they contradict with each other, the minDate gets ignored and the maxYear will be set as per the maxDate specified, minYear as the default value '1970' and minDate as undefined.
+If a datepicker component has the props maxDate and minDate specified and if they contradict with each other, the minDate gets ignored and the maxYear will be set as per the maxDate specified, minYear as the default value '1970' and minDate as undefined.
 In the below example, minyear will be reset to '1970', maxYear as '2020', minDate as 'undefined' and maxDate as specified, i.e '2020-07-31'

 ```html live